tom-levp/personal-projects/pdf-data-extractor/README.md

 * and a _.pdf_ file.

 Every fine page processed is individually cut from its source _.pdf_ file in `/data/input` to be placed in `/data/output/pdf/fine_year/fine_month`.
 It means that if one _.pdf_ file contains dozens of fines, dozens of individual fine fiels will be created, sorted depending on their issuance year, and appropriately renamed to facilitate further human manipulation.

+## Optimization
+This project makes use of the _multiprocessing_ package in order increase the speed at which the 'raw' _.pdf_ files are processed.